About Jason Weiss

 Nature First

 I am a proud member of the Nature First Photography Alliance.
-More people than ever are headed outside, which is great!
-At the same time we must do our best to conserve these incredible environments we love and photograph responsibly.
+With outdoor spaces increasing in popularity, we must do our best to conserve these incredible environments we love and photograph responsibly.
 Please join us if you want to help leave the world in a better place than we found it.

 “You cannot stay on the summit forever; you have to come down.
 So why bother in the first place?
 Just this: What is above knows what is below, but what is below does not know what is above.
 One climbs, one sees.
 One descends, one sees no longer, but one has seen.
-There is an art of conducting oneself in the lower regions by the memory of what one saw higher up.
-When one can no longer see, one can at least still know.” - Rene Daumal
+When one can no longer see, one can at least still know.” - René Daumal

 “Thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home; that wildness is a necessity; and that mountain parks and reservations are useful not only as fountains of timber and irrigating rivers, but as fountains of life.” - John Muir